hackersupreme/react-spring-parallax/README.md

   - default is that one page equals 100% of width/height

+**CSS Modules**

+I use CSS modules to style the components in this project.
+If you are unfamiliar with CSS modules, I'd check out [their website](https://github.com/css-modules/css-modules)!
+It's a good way to localize css to the component you want to apply it to.
+It also comes bundled with Gatsby.js.

+If you don't want to read into the documentation, it is pretty simple to understand.

+I define css classes and their styles in a `filename.module.css` file and import that file into the file my React component is defined in.
+When you import the `filename.module.css` file those styles are represented as an object.

+`import Styles from './vertical.module.css'`

+`<div className={Styles.className} />`

 ###### Vertical

 To get to the vertical example, go to http://react-spring.hackersupreme.com/parallax/vertical.

+I found the vertical parallax to benefit from scrolling being enabled.
+The scrolling showcases the fluidity of the spring-based parallax.
+Since the scrolling feels so natural and easy, the content of the page should reward that ease.

+I spaced content out over

 ## Resources